permitio/cedar-examples/tinytodo/README.md

 docker compose -f docker-compose-example-cedar.yml up
 ```

-To start the client within Python interactive mode, enter
+To start the client within Python interactive mode, enter:
 ```shell
 python3 -i ./tinytodo.py // it will start the rust server automatically and set the user as andrew (admin)
 ```

-When it starts up, the OPAL server reads in the Cedar policies in the defined github account and pass it to the `opal-client` and it pass it to `cedar-agent`, and the Cedar entities, which define the TinyTodo `User`s and `Team`s, from `data/data.json` sent as well to the `cedar-agent` by `opal`.
+The OPAL server reads Cedar policies from a pre-defined GitHub account.
+The policies are then passed to the OPAL client, and from there to the Cedar Agent.
+The Cedar entities which define the TinyTodo `Users` and `Teams` from `data/data.json` are sent to the Cedar Agent by OPAL as well.

 Look at the `tinytodo.py` code to see the functions you can call, which serve as the list of commands.
 ```python